 Established in 2009, and with the experience of over 700 client days under my belt, I cater to vacationers and day visitors to the Driftless Region of Western Wisconsin, NE Iowa, and SE Minnesota.
+I am a multi-disciplined guide service offering both traditional western (rod and reel) and/or Tenkara (fixed line) methods.
 My primary vision is to provide a relaxed, friendly, and non-intimidating fly fishing experience based on your desires.
 No two days with me are the same.
 I consider your physical ability and fishing background to tailor-make a day expressly for you.
 I also enjoy sharing information on the area's history, current events, and the overall beauty of "THE DRIFTLESS."

 For the NOVICE or first-timer who wants to learn a few skills, I offer experiences that provide the patience, assistance, and equipment needed to have a great DRIFTLESS day.
 I will share some "how-to" fly fishing basics, including the fly casting basics, understanding and reading water, and fly selection, all while visiting a comfortable access stream.
 Then, as our day progresses, I will offer some helpful suggestions while providing the same level of client services and benefits that our more experienced clients have come to expect.

 For the more SEASONED fly angler, I offer my extensive local knowledge, clean, reliable transportation, a tasty tailgate, or stream-side lunch while delivering you to the harder-to-find Driftless "honey holes."
 I will assist with fly selection, help to land fish, and take a picture or two.
 But, unlike some, our first goal is to offer the friendship of a fellow local angler and promise not to be critical, try to coach, or press an unwanted "lesson."